 Once the application process is complete, a review of your application will be made to ensure you meet the job requirements.
 To determine if you are qualified for this job, a review of your application and supporting documentation will be made and compared against your responses to the occupational questionnaire.
 The score is a measure of the degree to which your background matches the knowledge, skills and abilities required of this position.
 If, after reviewing your resume and or supporting documentation, a determinations is made that you have inflated your qualifications and/or experience, your score can and will be adjusted to more accurately reflect your abilities.

 Please follow all instructions carefully.
 Errors or omissions may affect your rating.
-Your qualifications will be evaluated on the basis of your level of knowledge, skills, abilities and/or competencies listed in the vacancy announcement.

 The Federal government offers a comprehensive benefits package; you may explore the major benefits offered to most Federal employees.